 Why are blood clots dangerous?

 Blood clots are dangerous because they can stop blood and oxygen from getting to the rest of your body.
 Sometimes this can cause death.
 Blood clots can form in your arteries, veins, or heart.
 They can break off and travel through your blood.
 This may cause a stroke when they get stuck in blood vessels of the brain.
-They can also go to the lungs.
+They can also go to your lungs.

 The contents of this website are for information purposes only and not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Users should not rely on the information provided for medical decision making and should direct all questions regarding medical matters to their physician or other health care provider.
 Use of this information does not create an express or implied physician-patient relationship.